jansel1/wig/README.md

 ```

-(image must be some sort of path e.g. 'path/to/image.jpeg')
+You can also spam press control to exit the loading screen at any moment in case of failure.

 ## Known Issues

-As of now, WIG can't handle more than one screen PER program.
+- As of now, WIG can't handle more than one screen PER program.